-For a normal adult who makes their own decisions it makes sense that they face some kind of consequence for their actions.
+For a normal adult who makes their own decisions, it makes sense that they face some kind of consequence for their actions.
 But what about infants or the mentally incompetent?
 Do they face the same penalty as those who are aware of their sin and its consequences?

 The Scripture is really silent on the fate of infants.
-The primary passages that many use to support infant salvation do not, in my opinion, really address the issue.
+The primary passage that many use to support infant salvation does not, in my opinion, really address the issue.
 2 Samuel 12:23 is maybe the favorite passage concerning infants.
 Here David, in referring to his dead child, says that he will go to where the child is, but the child cannot come back to David.
 Where is it that the child has gone?
 To Sheol, or the grave, the place where all of the dead go in the Old Testament.
 Sheol was not heaven, nor was it hell.
-David expected to end up with the dead when he died, the same place as his child.
+David expected to end up with the dead when he died, in the same place as his child.

 The Age of Accountability

 The Bible does distinguish between those who know right and wrong from those who do not.
 Deuteronomy 1:39, Isaiah 7:15-16, and Jonah 4:11 all mention children who are not old enough to distinguish right from wrong.
 The age when they do develop their moral compass varies from child to child, but we generally call this the age of accountability.
 This is the age beyond which they are held accountable for their actions.

 Romans 5:13 says that “sin is not charged against anyone’s account where there is no law.”
 This likely includes the law of conscience.
 And this might be taken to indicate that an infant will not suffer for his sin.
 But the next verse says that death reigns even when there is no law.
 I believe this is one of those places where it is best to simply trust that God will do what is right and best.